Coiot/cbr-main/src/albums/s3/episode30.md

     - scene_number: 84
       scene_title: "Ka Mate, Ka Mate"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene84.jpg
       narration: "<p>As Tasmania becomes the latest territory to start rebuilding and paratroopers come within steps of the Wiradjuri capital, yet another Timorese naval detachment casually makes its way over to New Zealand, taking a city and severely threatening one or even two others.
-At this rate, the Timorese may be in danger of doubling their already impressive empire within a single part.
+At this rate, the Timorese may be in danger of doubling their already impressive empire within a single episode.
 All must cower.
 Except possibly Ataturk.</p>"
     - scene_number: 85
       scene_title: "The B, Of Course, Flies Anyway"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene85.jpg